-1Claims customer satisfaction surveying was temporarily suspended at the end of May 2014 due to transition to the new Claims system.
-No data is available from this period.
-Claims customer satisfaction surveying resumed in 2016.2 Customer measures will be undergoing a planned refresh prior to 2018, which will include new performance measures.
+Customer measures will be undergoing a planned refresh prior to 2018/19, which will include new performance measures.
 No targets have been set at this time.

-ICBC plans to meet or exceed these strong service measures for its Insurance Services, Driver Licensing and Claims Service to ensure customers are receiving consistent, quality service while interacting with ICBC.
+ICBC continues to meet or exceed strong service measures for its Insurance Services, Driver Licensing and Claims Service to ensure customers are receiving consistent, quality service while interacting with ICBC.
+ICBC will continue to strive toward these strong results after the planned refresh in 2018/19.